StockNews.com Begins Coverage on Air Industries Group (NYSEAMERICAN:AIRI)

-StockNews.com began coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a research report sent to investors on Monday morning.
-The firm issued a hold rating on the aerospace company’s stock.
+StockNews.com initiated coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a research report released on Friday morning.
+The brokerage issued a hold rating on the aerospace company’s stock.

 Institutional Trading of Air Industries Group

-An institutional investor recently raised its position in Air Industries Group stock.
-Virtu Financial LLC lifted its holdings in Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 71.3% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 82,173 shares of the aerospace company’s stock after buying an additional 34,210 shares during the quarter.
-Virtu Financial LLC owned 0.25% of Air Industries Group worth $58,000 as of its most recent SEC filing.
-14.52% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in Air Industries Group stock.
+Virtu Financial LLC lifted its stake in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% during the 1st quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 47,963 shares of the aerospace company’s stock after purchasing an additional 17,202 shares during the period.
+Virtu Financial LLC owned about 0.15% of Air Industries Group worth $40,000 as of its most recent filing with the SEC.
+Institutional investors and hedge funds own 14.52% of the company’s stock.

 Air Industries Group is an integrated tier 1 manufacturer of precision assemblies and components for mission-critical aerospace and defense applications and is a prime contractor to the U.S. Department of Defense.
 The company is regarded for its expertise in manufacturing parts and assemblies that are vital for flight safety and performance, including landing gear, arresting gear, engine mounts, flight controls, and jet engine components.